 It’s been 28 years since I began my journey into internal Wing Chun… something I knew as simply “Wing Chun”.
 I’ve trained thousands of students over the years and have come to realize just how difficult an internal Wing Chun approach is to understand.

 Over the years, I’ve seen students really struggle to grasp how to succeed at the art and I’ve also seen a few that really take to it.
-I’ve come to find out that there are certain things that help demystify internal Wing Chun and help students understand it on a more logical level.
+I’ve come to find out that there are certain things that help demystify an internal Wing Chun approach which help students understand the internal in a more logical, make-sense way.

-I want to quickly share with you simple characteristics of Internal Wing Chun in order to help you understand the difference between an internal and an external practice.
+I want to quickly share with you simple characteristics of and internal Wing Chun approach in order to help you understand the difference between internal and external practices.

-However, first it may be most helpful to clarify what Internal Wing Chun is not.
+However, first it may be most helpful to clarify what and Internal Wing Chun approach is NOT

 What Internal Wing Chun is NOT